-For our regression results, our first two models examined the effect of board characteristics and composition on their emphasis on artificial intelligence and innovative activities.
-The results show that ownership concentration has a negative impact on carrying out both artificial intelligence-related and innovation index, which shows that the more concentrated the ownership, the more shareholders tend to be conservative and less willing to carry out innovative activities.
-And our control variables of IND2, IND3, IND4 also reveal negative influence.
-By contrast, IND1, IND5 defined as manufacturing and professional services shows a strong positive impact on referring two dependent variables.
-Meanwhile, the result of board size shows that the more directors on a board, the less likely for a company to put up innovation, suggesting that boards with fewer directors will be more willing to take innovationrelated activities, confirming our first research hypothesis (H1).
+For our regression results, our first two models examined the effect of board characteristics and composition on their emphasis on AI and innovative activities.
+The data of American companies show higher explanatory power in our first model, with the R-square of 53.5%, while Canada shows higher explanatory power in our second model with the R-square of 48.7%.
+The results show that ownership concentration has a negative impact on carrying out both AI-related and innovation index, which shows that the more concentrated the ownership, the more shareholders tend to be conservative and less willing to carry out innovative activities.
+And our control variables of IND2, IND3, and IND4 also reveal negative influence.
+By contrast, IND1 and IND5 defined as manufacturing and professional services show a strong positive impact on referring two dependent variables.
+Meanwhile, the result of board size shows that the more directors on a board, the less likely for a company to put up innovation, suggesting that boards with fewer directors will be more willing to take innovation-related activities, confirms our first research hypothesis (H1).

 In a more detailed analysis of individual industries, we found that there are significant differences in the corporate governance variables that play a significant role in different industries, which also show satisfactory statistical results with significant statistical coefficients.
-Specifically, board independence has a significant positive impact on AI and innovation in manufacturing companies; however. for the information industry, the proportion of independent directors has a significant negative impact on AI and innovation.
+Specifically, board independence has a significant positive impact on AI and innovation in manufacturing companies; however, for the information industry, the proportion of independent directors has a significant negative impact on AI and innovation.
 Looking at the credit industry, board meeting has a significant positive effect on AI, and ESG score has a significant positive effect on innovation.
 As for the insurance carriers, ESG scores and the establishment of two committees have a significant positive impact on innovation, while board size and board diversity have a significant negative effect on AI.
-Finally, in the service industry, R square is the highest (0.83).
+Finally, in the service industry, the R-square is the highest (0.83).
 Interestingly, committee 1 and ESG score have a significant negative impact on AI, though board meeting has a significant positive impact on AI.
 However, other significant variables were observed in this innovation index: board size and board diversity have a significant positive effect on innovation, which is exactly the opposite of the insurance industry.